-A dedicated web Application has been established for students who are experiencing difficulty coping with the COVID 19 pandemic.
-Students will be able to provide confidential information on their particular circumstances and will have access to on-line supports via the web site.
+A dedicated Web Application has been established for students who are experiencing difficulty coping with the COVID 19 pandemic.
+Students will be able to provide confidential information on their particular circumstances and will have access to online supports through the website.

 This pandemic is causing financial strain to Canadian businesses.
-For those just graduated from high school and post-secondary institution, this is even harder for them to find a job under this circumstance.
-MMF are taking initiatives to help Metis newly graduates to overcome this hardness.
+For those who have just graduated from High School and Post-Secondary Institutions, it is even harder for them to find a job under this circumstance.
+MMF is taking initiatives to help new Metis Graduates overcome this hardship.

-We are asking Metis citizens who just graduated from high school/Post Secondary School to register by filling out the below application to receive support towards your future.
+We are asking Metis citizens who have just graduated from High School/Post Secondary School to register by filling out the below application for the chance to receive support towards your future.